atmoswing/atmoswing-user-manual/docs/getting-started/generic-dataset.rst

 File structure
 --------------

-The file needs to have 4 dimensions:
+The file needs to have four dimensions:

 * lat: latitude
 * lon: longitude
 * level: needs to be defined even if there is no level (set to 0 in this case)
 * time: needs to be expressed as Modified Julian Date (``days since 1858-11-17 00:00:00.0 +0:00``)

-The generic dataset is different from the other datasets as there is no predefined variables.
+The generic dataset is different from the other datasets as there are no predefined variables.
 The name given to the variable must also be used in the xml parameters file.

 Generate generic datasets
 -------------------------